 Daniel Webster was much the worse for wear when he reached Oliver Brothers; below, he has been skillfully repaired and restored to original state.

-Anonymous, and out of the public eye, as unpublicized as the ancient art restorers of Europe, the Olivers work among specially designed machines they have invented and built themselves.
 George restores the linen canvas of panel backings of old and not so old “masters” and corrects peeling and cracking paint.
 Upstairs, under a great studio window, whose light-diffusion is assisted by soot from the railway tracks across the way, Fred works at an easel cleaning the surfaces, retouching damaged areas and revarnishing pictures from museums, art dealers and such Boston clans as the Lowells, Cabots, and Agassizes.